UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • 100 to 200 Mbps (The Remote Worker): Ideal for individuals working from home.
 This tier easily supports daily video conferencing, large file downloads, and simultaneous cloud computing tasks without dropping the connection.

-• 300 to 500 Mbps (The Gamer): The sweet spot for competitive online gaming, live Twitch broadcasting, and seamless 4K video streaming.
+• 300 to 500 Mbps (The Gamer): The sweet spot for competitive online gaming, live Twitch broadcasting, and seamless 4K video streaming across a couple of devices.

-• 500 Mbps to 1 Gig (The Roommate House): Required for tech-heavy households where multiple users are actively streaming 4K media, downloading massive gaming files, and running smart home devices simultaneously.
+• 500 Mbps to 1 Gig (The Roommate House): Required for tech-heavy households where multiple users are actively streaming 4K media, downloading massive gaming files, and running dozens of smart home devices simultaneously.

-Understanding the hardware required for your apartment starts with knowing the difference between a modem, a router, and a gateway.
-A modem translates the physical signal from your provider into a readable digital connection.
-When looking at fiber vs cable internet, you will use a standard cable modem for the former and an Optical Network Terminal (ONT) for the latter.
-The Wi-Fi router connects to that modem to broadcast the signal wirelessly to your devices.
-A gateway is simply a two-in-one unit that houses both the modem and the router in a single shell.
+A common question new renters ask is: do you need a modem and router for an apartment?
+The answer depends entirely on the type of service you select, but you will always need hardware to translate and broadcast your signal.
+A modem is the gateway that translates the physical signal from your provider into a readable digital connection.
+When looking at a fiber vs cable internet apartment setup, you will use a standard cable modem for the former and an Optical Network Terminal (ONT) for the latter.
+The Wi-Fi router then connects to that modem to broadcast the wireless signal to your phones, laptops, and smart TVs.
+A “gateway” is simply a two-in-one unit that houses both the modem and the router in a single shell.

 Should you rent or buy this equipment?
-Here is a quick comparison to help you decide:
+Here is a quick comparison to help you decide the best path for your budget and space:

-Buying Your Own$100 to $250 upfrontEliminates recurring monthly fees and gives you total administrative control over network settings.You are entirely responsible for troubleshooting and replacing broken equipment.
+Buying Your Own Modem/Router$100 to $250 upfrontEliminates recurring monthly fees and gives you total administrative control over advanced network settings.You are entirely responsible for troubleshooting issues and replacing broken equipment out of pocket.

 Do You Need an Ethernet Switch?

-If your apartment features a pre-wired structured media enclosure (often located in a master bedroom closet) with ethernet cables routed to various rooms, an ethernet switch is essential.
-A switch takes a single hardwired connection from your router and seamlessly splits it into multiple active lines.
-Simply plug the switch into power inside the panel, link it to your router, and patch the room cables into the remaining ports to activate the wall jacks across your living space.
+If your apartment features a pre-wired structured media enclosure (often located behind a discreet panel in a master bedroom closet) with ethernet cables routed to various rooms, an ethernet switch is an essential addition.
+A switch takes a single hardwired connection from your router and seamlessly splits it into multiple active network lines.
+Simply plug the switch into a power source inside the panel, link it to your router, and patch the room cables into the remaining ports to instantly activate the hardwired wall jacks across your living space.

 Infographic comparing internet self-install vs. pro setup, listing pros and cons for each.